rgravador/core-ui/prompt.md

 ## Vibe Coding Prompt: Reusable UI Component Library with Radix UI

-**Project Name**: Core UI
+**Project Name**: Foundy UI
-**Description**: Create a modern, lightweight, and customizable npm package called `core-ui` that provides a set of reusable UI components (buttons, inputs, tables, etc.) built on top of Radix UI.
+**Description**: Create a modern, lightweight, and customizable npm package called `foundy-ui` that provides a set of reusable UI components (buttons, inputs, tables, etc.) built on top of Radix UI.
 The package prioritizes accessibility, composability, and a delightful developer experience (DX), with TypeScript support, theming, and easy integration into React projects.
 Documentation must be built using **Storybook** to showcase components interactively.

 ---